Edwards-R/understanding_docs/resolving-interpretations.md

 |---|---|---|
 |*Bombus lucorum* Murray et al, 2008|*Bombus lucorum* Murray et al, 2008|*Bombus lucorum*, Linnaeus 1761|

+> Pay attention to column headers.
+Without specific formatting, it is very easy to confuse interpretations and types.

 With this, nomenclatural disjuction is finally solved.
 We have a method of identifying, storing, and now resolving, every situation where a type name no longer matches the type concept.

 ### Cross regional